 TESTING THE BOUNDARIES

-Before we forget to do this, we’d like to report on a case of a conveniently-forgetful property owner from the Land of 10,000 Lakes.
+Before I forget to do this, I’d like to report on a case of a conveniently-forgetful property owner from the Land of 10,000 Lakes.

 Mr. Meixner made an agreement with his neighbor, a sawmill, to replace some boundary fences.
 The first several fencelines were replaced according to the parties’ agreement, with Meixner and the sawmill sharing the costs.
 Everything seemed hunky-dory, as they like to say in Minnesota..